 Suppose you want to have an awesome fun time and experience abundant wildlife up close while learning new skills on your Bronze kayaking award journey.

-If you do, then it is tough to go past the magnificent Myall Lakes region.
+If you do, then it is tough to go past the magnificent Myall Lakes National Park.

 We have repeatedly run programs across each of the three leading lakes, at all Duke of Edinburgh levels, Bronze Silver and Gold and never had a group disappointed with their experience.